 - On March 7, 2013, the District submitted a proposal for a vessel speed reduction incentive initiative to the California Air Resources Board, and on April 23, the District submitted a letter calling for inclusion of the initiative in the final Investment Plan.
 See April 23, 2013 letter, plus letters of support from other agencies, businesses, and organizations.

-- June 8, 2012 letter suggesting to the California Air Resources Board that Cap-and-Trade auction revenues be used as incentives for vessel speed reduction.
-This could reduce emissions of greenhouse gases and a range of other pollutants; it could also reduce the fatality of ship strikes on whales.
+- June 8, 2012 letter suggesting to CARB that Cap-and-Trade auction revenues be used as incentives for vessel speed reduction.

-- See 2012 comment letters posted, along with letters supporting the District’s suggestion from Channel Islands National Marine Sanctuary, Environmental Defense Center, Ocean Conservancy and National Oceanic and Atmospheric Administration, on the California Air Resources Board web page.
+- See 2012 comment letters posted on the CARB web page from program partners such as the Channel Islands National Marine Sanctuary, Environmental Defense Center, Ocean Conservancy, and National Oceanic and Atmospheric Administration.

 - June 2, 2010 letter submitting comments on the U.S. Coast Guard Port Access Route Study examining location of shipping lanes off the coast of Santa Barbara County and areas to the south.

-- August 26, 2009 letter submitting comments on Environmental Protection Agency proposal for controlling emissions from new marine compression-ignition engines at or above 30 liters per cylinder.
+- August 26, 2009 letter submitting comments on the EPA proposal for controlling emissions from new marine compression-ignition engines at or above 30 liters per cylinder.

 - January 29, 2009 letter to the U.S. Department of Transportation submitting comments on the Maritime Administration’s Interim Final Rule on America’s Marine Highway Program.

-- September 18, 2008 letter to California Air Resources Board submitting comments on ARB’s proposed Marine Vessel Speed Reduction Program.
+- September 18, 2008 letter to California Air Resources Board submitting comments on CARB’s proposed Marine Vessel Speed Reduction Program.

 - May 25, 2007 letter to Senator Barbara Boxer and letter to Congresswoman Hilda Solis in support of the Marine Vessel Emissions Reduction Act of 2007.

-- May 4, 2007 letter from CAPCOA (California Air Pollution Control Officers Association) to EPA with comments on EPA change in regulatory deadline for rulemaking on marine engines.
+- May 4, 2007 letter from CAPCOA (California Air Pollution Control Officers Association) to EPA and May 8, 2007 letter from the District with comments on EPA change in regulatory deadline for rulemaking on marine engines.

 - March 23, 2007 letter to Alan Lowenthal, California State Senate in support of Senate Bill 974 – Financing of Port Congestion Relief and Port Mitigation Relief.

-- November 9, 2006 to California Air Resources Board on the Alternative Compliance Plan included as part of the auxiliary engine Air Toxic Control Measure developed by Air Resources Board.
+- November 9, 2006 to CARB on the Alternative Compliance Plan included for auxiliary engines in the ATCM.

 - May 9, 2006 to Senator Commerce Committee to support favorable and expeditious processing of the implementation language required for US ratification of Annex VI, “Prevention of Air Pollution from Ships” of the International Maritime Organization (IMO) MARPOL.

-- November 18, 2005 letter to ARB on effort to consider the adoption of proposed regulations to reduce emissions from auxiliary diesel engines and diesel-electric engines operated on ocean-going vessels within California waters and 24 nautical miles of the California baseline.
+- November 18, 2005 letter to CARB on effort to consider the adoption of proposed regulations to reduce emissions from auxiliary diesel engines and diesel-electric engines operated on ocean-going vessels within California waters and 24 nautical miles of California.